 Shelf-life: 30 months from the date of manufacture.

-J07AG52 - haemophilus influenzae B, combinations with pertussis and toxoids ; Belongs to the class of hemophilus influenzae B bacterial vaccines.
+J07AG52 - haemophilus influenzae B, combinations with pertussis and toxoids ; Belongs to the class of hemophilus influenzae B vaccines.